 - Did they show interest in taking on leadership within their specialized group?

-- Were they able to work comfortably in a team setting?
+- Were they able to work well in a team setting?

 These qualities are versatile in any role.
-Most importantly, do not reject a candidate that may be lacking in skills that can be learned on the job.
+Do not reject a candidate that lacks skills that can be learned on the job.

-Today’s employers who are open to developing their staff are truly getting ahead in the corporate world because they are focusing on the potential.
-Although, successfully onboarding high performers and successfully developing them are separate challenges.
+Today’s employers open to developing their staff get ahead in the corporate world because they focus on the potential.
+Although, onboarding high performers and developing them are separate challenges.

-- They have structured programs to achieve milestones, and goals for their employees to strive for regarding their career path
+- They promote structured programs to achieve milestones, and goals for their employees to strive for in their career path

 - Their culture revolves around mentorship within their organization

-- Employers ingrain in their team that everyone is essential
+- It is ingrained the team that everyone is essential